genesis-community/genesis/docs/AUTHORING-KITS.md

   config, and to ensure that generated certificates have the correct subject alternate names, per environment configuration.

-- `prereqs` - Validates the jumpbox environment, to ensure that required tools are installed.
+- `prereqs` - Validates the environment, to ensure that required tools are installed.
 This hook is called before most Genesis commands, including `new`, `manifest`, and `deploy`.

 - `secrets` - Manage Vault contents, in addition to the facilities provided by `kit.yml`.
 This hook is fired after each of the